karolcholewa/blog/_posts/2021-01-10-dynamic-email.md

 This email campaing uses a BI report with rewards winners (recipients) and content for the email translated into multiple languages.

 ### Sendable Data Extension - List
 Data from a report is manually imported to a sendable data extension.
-DE text fields can look like so:
+DE text Fields can look like so:
 - SubscriberKey
 - RecognitionName
 - RecognitionLevel